 - Automate manual processes to make them more efficient.

 - Use data from automated processes to improve their efficiency.

 While you can analyze paper- or email-based workflows, we’ll assume you’re already familiar with the benefits of electronic processes.
 If not, you can learn more by reading this explainer on process automation.

-Even if your you have already rolled out digitization in your organization, comprehensive workflow analysis has the potential to identify areas for further improvement such as:
+Even if you’ve already rolled out digitization in your organization, comprehensive workflow analysis has the potential to identify areas for further process improvements such as: